 However, because Paul is at fault, he has to suffer the consequences of his negligent conduct.
 He can’t get Megan’s insurer to pay his medical bills, and he also can’t make a claim on his own liability insurance policy.

-Interesting, our neighbors to the south, Florida, is a no-fault state.
+Interestingly, our neighbor to the south, Florida, is a no-fault state.
 In Florida, Megan would use her own no-fault personal injury protection benefits and Paul could make a claim on his own PIP policy as well.

 Each state is free to design its own laws regarding car accidents.